Browse Curriculum

 • Advanced Independent Science Research

 This class offers a unique science research opportunity for motivated students who conduct one of two forms of research: creating and conducting an original experiment or contributing to an existing experiment.
 The latter option could involve assisting in data collection for research being done on Millbrook’s campus or partnering with a local scientist.
-Participants meet as a group with the teacher once a week and organize their work and time to meet specific goals created with the teacher.
-Research completed as part of this class is presented in a formal scientific paper and at Millbrook’s Annual Science Symposium and can be used as the content of a science CES presentation.
-Prerequisite: current or planned enrollment in an advanced or master class and statistics are recommended.
+Participants meet as a group regularly for the first few months of the year, working towards completing a formal research proposal.
+Once the proposal is approved by the instructor, students work independently for approximately three-four months to execute their data collection and then work with the Advanced Statistics students to analyze and interpret their results.
+Research completed as part of this class is shared as a formal scientific paper, a poster, and is presented to the community at Millbrook’s Annual Science Symposium.
+Students’ research can also be used as the content of a science CES presentation.
+Prerequisite: current or planned enrollment in an advanced science class or elective and statistics are recommended.
+Students will need to submit a two-three page writing sample with their prospective ideas to the instructor.
 Enrollment by invitation of the Science Department only.

 • Advanced Physics